 We’re almost there!
 Once you have allowed the sealer to dry overnight, it’s time to prime the wall in preparation for the paint job.

-•If you can see the wall through the primer after letting dry, apply another coat and let dry again.
+- If you can see the wall through the primer after letting it dry, apply another coat and let it dry again.

-•If on an exterior, there are many good paints and primers in 1 that work well with brick walls/concrete walls – Behr and Benjamin Moore both have excellent products for this.
+- If on an exterior, there are many good paints and primers 1 that work well with brick walls/concrete walls – Behr and Benjamin Moore both have excellent products for this.

 STEP 5: Painting the Brick or Concrete Wall

 We finally get to paint the wall!
-By this point, you’ve definitely had enough time to pick out the proper color/feel that you were going for.
+By this point, you’ve definitely had enough time to pick out the proper colour/feel that you were going for.
 When painting a wall, make sure to:

 Finally, go over the entire surface with a concrete paint sealer and you are done!

-And there you go, your concrete wall have never looked so good (Click here to visit our painted Brick wall pictures)!
+And there you go, your concrete wall has never looked so good (Click here to visit our painted Brick wall pictures)!

 If you’re thinking of doing some home exterior painting but don’t want to do the work yourself, let our exterior painters help!
 Even if you are undecided, professional house painters can help you with any problems or questions you may have.